Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-Therefore it is necessary to estimate the asymptotic behaviour of $\mathcal{L}.$ This needs to be considered for both cases separately. \begin{proposition} Suppose that $d_1>1$ and $\widehat{D}>0.$ Then the corresponding steady Ricci soliton and Ricci flat metrics are complete. \end{proposition} \begin{proof} A special feature of the case $\varepsilon = 0$ is that $\mathcal{L} = \frac{1}{-\dot{u}+\tr(L)}$ is in fact a {\em Lyapunov} function.
+\begin{proposition} Suppose that $d_1>1$ and $\widehat{D}>0.$ Then the corresponding steady Ricci soliton and Ricci flat metrics are complete. \end{proposition} \begin{proof} A special feature of the case $\varepsilon = 0$ is that $\mathcal{L} = \frac{1}{-\dot{u}+\tr(L)}$ is in fact a {\em Lyapunov} function.
 As $\mathcal{L}$ becomes positive initially and is therefore monotonically increasing, it is bounded away from zero for $s \geq s_0$ and any $s_0 \in \R.$ Then the time rescaling \eqref{TimeRescaling} shows that $t \to \infty$ as $s \to \infty,$ i.e. the metrics are complete. \end{proof}